 Changing industry can be a daunting prospect – it shouldn’t be.
 The key is knowing that the move you’re making is a good one.
-Last month we discussed the 5 Reasons you should re-skill into pharma or medical devices.
+Last month we discussed the 5 Reasons You Should Re-skill Into Pharma Or Medical Device Manufacturing.
 Today we’re showing you the reasons why the world’s medical technology (MedTech) companies find Ireland an attractive option – why reskilling into this stable and growing industry makes sense for tomorrow as well as today.

 Highly skilled workforce

 The highly skilled Irish workforce is one of the key things mentioned by most companies when they announce a move to Ireland or an expansion of their operations here.

 Ireland is the largest MedTech employer per capita across Europe so businesses know that there is local, skilled talent ‘on-hand’ for their new venture.
 This is helped by the close links that the industry has formed with education centres – Ireland is now viewed as place where the needs of industry matter and where the workforce is willing to adjust to meet those needs.
 As the industry evolves, so do their needs for skills within the workforce, having ties to local academic institutions means that these changing needs can be reflected into workforce training

 The IMD World Competitive Yearbook 2014 ranked Ireland number one worldwide for availability of skilled labour, flexibility and adaptability of workforce.
 Ireland also has some natural advantages, it has the largest growth of working age people in Europe.
 Essentially, when companies are looking at where to invest, Ireland provides a growing population of people who have skills they require or are willing to develop them – that is a strong draw for any company.

 Accessibility to Europe